99cesarvg/portfolio/README.md

-## Portfolio

-# Project 1: How to convert casual riders to subscription based members.(Google Capstone Project)
+# Project 1:(Google Capstone Project) Use SQL and Tableau to analyze data.

 Introduction:
 Welcome to my Cyclistic bike-share analysis project—a testament to my growth as a data analyst.
 I dived into Cyclistic's data to uncover key insights driving its marketing strategies.